When we look at vehicles the Army categorises them three ways; A, B and C

 Foxhound has been obtained for a specific requirement, namely to replace the Snatch, but the design is obviously adaptable to other roles so the basic question remains, can it fulfil the OUVS Small requirement?

-If the answer is yes, or as near as damn it, then surely it makes sense to avoid the time wasting activity of a competition and simply name it as the preferred option.
+If the answer is yes, or as near as damn it, then surely it makes sense to avoid the time-wasting activity of competition and simply name it as the preferred option.

 This will allow FPE to attract additional investment in order to manage increases in production volume and support whilst driving down unit costs by virtue of increasing quantities.

 To be consistent with being a slave to commonality, would a growth version of Foxhound be able to support a 3 to 4 tonnes payload and other OUVS requirements?

 Maybe an extra set of wheels, extended ‘skid’ and the larger engine would provide for a single base design to fulfil both roles.

 Although FPE is concentrating on getting the vehicle into theatre, a modest joint development in conjunction with other automotive design organisations and the MoD to explore growth potential would not be money wasted or fantastically expensive.

 If Foxhound can grow to this level and meet other requirements for mobility and transportability for example, then this would seem to be obvious ‘common sense’ route.

 If this proves not feasible then a new design may be the next best bet.